 Bathing and Changing Clothes

 Bathing should be done carefully to avoid getting the area around the ears wet.
-It is recommended to avoid pulling shirts over the head.
-Instead, use button-down shirts or shirts with a wide neck to prevent any injuries.
-Also, hairstyles that pull on the ear are not advisable, including ponytails.
+To prevent injuries, it is recommended to avoid pulling shirts over the head.
+Instead, use button-down shirts or shirts with a wide neck.
+Also, hairstyles that pull on the ear, including ponytails, are not advisable.

 Healthy Habits